rebelthor/bambu-lab-pen-plotter/README.md

     - *Effect:* This temperature is high enough to prevent firmware errors but low enough that no plastic will ooze or cause thermal issues.
 Lower temperatures would trigger "cold extrusion" errors and halt the print.

-* **Bed Temperature:** `25°C`
+* **Bed Temperature:** `1°C` (for all bed type profiles: Cool Plate, Engineering Plate, High Temp Plate, Textured PEI Plate)
-    - *Why needed:* Room temperature prevents any unnecessary heating of the bed, saving energy and avoiding thermal expansion.
+    - *Why needed:* Setting to `1°C` (minimum value) prevents heating regardless of which build plate is selected in the slicer.
+This saves energy and avoids thermal expansion of paper.

     - *Effect:* Higher temperatures would waste power and could warp paper.
-The bed doesn't need heating since we're drawing, not printing.
+The bed doesn't need heating since we're drawing, not printing. `0°C` is not selectable in Orca Slicer, so `1°C` is the effective "off" setting.

 * **Cooling Tab:**
   * **Part Cooling Fan:** `0%` (Min) / `0%` (Max)